Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

 \section{Numerical simulations}

-In this section, we will focus on numerical simulations to demonstrate the effectiveness of the described method based on the piecewise linearization of nonlinear systems.
-Both simulations will involve first-order systems, and in the simulations, we will use model (\ref{eq:first_order}), (\ref{eq:first_orderIC}) which directly incorporates the zero initial state into the output response, while simultaneously avoiding issues caused by jump and impulse discontinuities on the right-hand side of the differential equation through the approximation of the impulsive functions $\delta(t)$ and $\delta'(t)$.
-This is related to Remark~\ref{rem:nonzero}.
+In this section, we focus on numerical simulations to illustrate the effectiveness of the proposed method based on piecewise linearization of nonlinear systems.
+Both simulations consider first-order systems, using the model given in (\ref{eq:first_order}) and (\ref{eq:first_orderIC}).
+This formulation explicitly incorporates the zero initial state into the output response and, at the same time, mitigates issues arising from jump and impulse discontinuities on the right-hand side of the differential equation by employing approximations of the impulsive functions \( \delta(t) \) and \( \delta'(t) \).
+This approach is consistent with the discussion in Remark~\ref{rem:nonzero}.